khouly18/Xiot-task/README.md

 //declaring the suitable pins on the arduino board
 //the switch will be connected to pin 2, as only pins 2 and 3 on the arduino board work for external interrupts
 //LED is connected to pin 12, it could be connected to any pin, but I chose 12
+//Temperature sensor is assumed to be connected to analog pin 0
+//I assumed the code is to be uploaded on an arduino UNO board